Skip to content

 From BYO-BLS onboarding to vault settlement.

-The external operator path keeps validator signing keys with you while Foundation systems validate onboarding data, fund principal, and enforce seat economics through vault contracts.
+The external operator path keeps validator signing keys with you while Foundation systems validate onboarding data submitted under an enrollment token, fund principal after approval, and enforce seat economics through the deployed vault version.

 Lifecycle